shhossain/computer_science/README.md

 In Unsupervised machine learning, a program looks for patterns in unlabeled data.
 Unsupervised machine learning can find patterns or trends that people aren't explicitly looking for.
 For example, an unsupervised machine learning program could look through online sales data and identify different types of clients making purchases.

 Practical applications of unsupervised Learning
 1. **Clustering:** Clustering is the process of categorizing data into separate groups.
 When we don't know all of the details about the clusters, we can utilize unsupervised learning to cluster them.
-Unsupervised learning is used to analyze and organize data that doesn't have pre-labeled classes or class properties.
+Unsupervised learning is used to analyze and organize data that doesn't have pre-labelled classes or class properties.
 Clustering can help firms handle their data more effectively.
 Suppose you have a YouTube channel.
 You may have a lot of information on your subscribers.
 If you want to find similar subscribers, you would need to use a clustering technique.
 2. **Visualization:** The process of making diagrams, photos, graphs, charts, and so on to present information is known as visualization.
 Unsupervised machine learning can be used to implement this strategy.
 Suppose you are a cricket coach with information regarding your team's performance in a tournament.
 You might wish to quickly locate all of the match statistics.
 You can pass the unlabeled and complicated data to a visualization algorithm.